zzhikai/tp/docs/UserGuide.md

 * You can search for a combination of attributes.
   After a search command, applicants will be displayed in descending order of matched attributes.
 The applicant with the most number of matches is shown at the top of the list. <br>
   e.g Searching `n/Hans j/Engineer` will match with applicants with either name `Hans` or job `Engineer`.
 Applicant with both name and job matched will be displayed on the top of the list.
+* At least one attribute must be provided to be searched. i.e. `search` is an invalid command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can try searching for multiple attributes in the applicant list.
 Try `search n/Alex s/Java` to search for applicants with